NaciCankaya/Floating_point_noise_GPU_verification/experiments/compiletest_decode/README.md

 Why?
 Because they are cached by default (needed for decode), and are smaller (especially for GQA, MLA etc. architectures).
 Activations (hidden states), in contrast, would need to be cached and transmitted/hashed, which is additional memory and I/O overhead.

+There is also a speed benchmark where I test if a compiled model really does decode faster.